sabnzbd/sabnzbd/main/interfaces/Plush/README.txt

-switch for the API and so many new features shypike for making this all happen inpheaux for the Config concept/assembly and SABnzbd+ logo injectx for the initial layout concept, design and imagery real_scud for building out the initial HTML/CSS layout sbultez for creating numerous history verbosity icons
+switch for the API and so many new features shypike for making this all happen inpheaux for the Config concept/assembly, main menu styling, SABnzbd+ logo, & favicon injectx for the initial layout concept, design and imagery real_scud for building out the initial HTML/CSS layout sbultez for creating numerous history verbosity icons